-It’s not hard to make an eco-friendly garden, in other words, one that works with nature instead of against it.
-From choosing native plants to conserving water, here are 10 ideas to help you create an eco-friendly oasis.
+Work with nature instead of against it.
+From choosing plants for pollinators to reducing pesticides, here are 10 ideas to help you create an eco-friendly yard and garden oasis.

 Why Create an Eco-Friendly Garden?

-The definitely of “eco-friendly” is simply “not harmful to the environment.”
-Of course, we don’t intend to be harmful, however, how do we garden to protect nature, pollute less, conserve water, reduce our dependence on chemicals, and become more environmentally-friendly?
+The definition of “eco-friendly” is simply “not harmful to the environment.”
+Of course, no one wants to harmful!
+However, we need to do our part in protecting our pollinators, reducing our dependence on chemicals, not being wasteful with water, and conserving our soil.
 When we work WITH nature, it’s easier on us and on our planet.

 You’re probably well aware that the populations of our native bees, butterflies, and other insect pollinators have been declining for several decades.
-A study from January 2019 indicates 40% of insect species are threatened with extinction.
 Perhaps you’ve noticed fewer butterflies and bees in your own backyard?

 Why does this matter?
 First, no insects means no food.
 About one out of every three bites of food you eat is due to those native bees and insect pollinators.
 About three-fourths of all flowering plants are pollinated by insects, as well as the crops that produce more than one-third of the world’s food supply.
 Importantly, insects are the bedrock of our entire ecosystem (birds, lizards, frogs, and other wildlife).
 Without insects, birds and fish and small mammals decline; if they decline, the entire food web is affected.